 Uninstall and Re-install Audio Drivers

-No sound issue occurs if the sound driver is corrupted, removed or incompatible with your Windows 10 system after you have upgraded to it from the previous version.
-To ensure this is the case, you have to uninstall the audio driver using the following steps:
+No sound issues can occur if the sound driver is corrupted, removed, or incompatible with your Windows 10 system.
+You have to uninstall the audio driver using the following steps:

 Press the Windows key and the X key simultaneously.
 This will open the menu for quick access.